0xPhaze/upgrade-scripts/README.md

 to go through a "dry-run" of the deploy scripts.
 This connects to your running anvil node using the default account's private key.

-Add `--broadcast` and `--ffi` to the command to actually broadcast the transactions on-chain.
+Add `--broadcast` to the command to actually broadcast the transactions on-chain.
 ```sh
 forge script deploy --rpc-url http://127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 -vvvv --broadcast --ffi
 ```